 PREMATURE FIZZING OF THE BATH BOMBS

 This is the number one struggle I hear from people.
 If you live somewhere with high humidity or it is a rainy day, the bath bombs will take moisture from the air and start reacting.
-To counteract this, reduce the amount of liquid used in the making of the bath bombs and, if at all possible, chose a drier day to make them.
+To counteract this, if at all possible, chose a drier day to make them or use a dehumidifier.
 If you notice them fizzing after you make them, , ensure they are stored in an air tight container.
 You can also wrap them in plastic wrap to keep the moisture out.

 BATH BOMBS PUFF UP WHILE DRYING

-The puffing up is also a result of too much moisture, so reduce the amount of water to reduce puffing up while they are setting.
+The puffing up is also a result of too much moisture, usually in the air, so once again make them on a drier day or use a dehumidifier to reduce puffing up while they are setting.

 CRUMBLY BATH BOMBS

-On the other hand, if your bath bombs are too crumbly and not holding their shape, you will need to add a little bit more water.
+On the other hand, if your bath bombs are too crumbly and not holding their shape, you will need to add a little bit more oil to your recipe.

 WHY DO BATH BOMBS FIZZ?
 A CHEMISTRY LESSON